dwcowan/RegClassifier/docs/Matlab_Style_Guide.md

 ### 3. Testing
 - Store tests in a `tests/` folder mirroring source structure.
+- Name each test file `testName.m` and ensure the function name matches the file.
 - Use MATLAB's `matlab.unittest.TestCase` for unit tests.
 - Include:
   - Valid input tests